 Juan Sebastián Calero

 A former Marine sniper is lured back in on a top-secret mission to take out a rogue general who is committing atrocities on the Muslim population.
 His partner in this mission is a death-row...
 See full summary »

 A Special Ops Military Force, led by Sergeant Vic Mosby (Tim Abell) with an expert sniper Sergeant Jake Chandler (Steven Seagal) as "Over Watch" during a special mission are sent to a ...
 See full summary »

 Without tanks or air support, a corporal and his team must muster all the courage and firepower they can to fight their way across war-torn Afghanistan and shepherd an important anti-Taliban woman to safety.

 Elite snipers Brandon Beckett (Chad Michael Collins) and Richard Miller (Billy Zane) tasked with protecting a gas pipeline from terrorists looking to make a statement.
-When the starts battles with the enemy lead to snipers being killed by a ghost shooter who knows their exact location, tensions boil as a security breach is suspected.
+When the battle with the enemy starts it leads to snipers being killed by a ghost shooter who knows their exact location.
+Tensions boil as a security breach is suspected.
 Is there someone working with the enemy on the inside?
 Is the mission a front for other activity?
 Is the Colonel pulling the strings?Written by

 I watched this on a bootleg site that was all written in Arabic.
 The copy of the DVD had Arabic subtitles.
 I couldn't help wondering how that audience receives a movie like this, let alone do they enjoy watching it?
 Maybe they don't care, they just pirate the movies and make their money.